MS-DG/create-dg-react/packages/cra-template-dg-react/README.md

-# cra-template-typescript
+# cra-template-dg-react

-This is the official TypeScript template for [Create React App](https://github.com/facebook/create-react-app).
+This is the official TypeScript template for DG

-To use this template, add `--template typescript` when creating a new app.
+To use this template, add `--template dg-react` when creating a new app.

 For example: